stl-brunolange/vscode-devenv/README.md

 1. Set `"workspaceFolder"` to `"/home/dev/code/webapp"`.
 2. Though not strictly necessary, it is highly recommened that you install the Python plugin for VS Code.
-You can request VS Code to install it automatically within the container by adding `"ms-python. python"` to the list of extensions in `"extensions"`.
+You can request VS Code to install it automatically within the container by adding `"ms-python.python"` to the list of extensions in `"extensions"`.
 3. Set `"shutdown"` action to `"none"`.
 This will prevent VS Code from shutting down the containers every time it is closed.
 4. Set `"remoteUser"` to `"dev"`.
 This is the development user registered inside the `devbox`